IIIF/api/source/presentation/4.0/model.md

 > `"type": "CollectionPage"`

 A Collection Page is an arbitrary division of members within the Collection to make it easier to consume by clients.
 It is strictly a technical affordance, and individual Collection Pages do not represent any real world set of items.
-The Collection Page model follows the ActivityStreams OrderedCollection model, as also used in Annotation Collections, the IIIF Change Discovery API, and the IIIF Search API.
+The Collection Page model follows the Activity Streams Ordered Collection model, as also used in Annotation Collections, the IIIF Change Discovery API, and the IIIF Search API.

 A Collection Page _MUST_ have an HTTP(S) URI given in `id`.
 It _MUST_ be able to be dereferenced to retrieve the JSON description.
 Collection Pages _MUST NOT_ be embedded within Collections.